Alaska Airlines cancels dozens of flights as pilots picket

 Dold, who was to deliver the eulogy, will instead watch the funeral on a one-way livestream with her husband from home, she said.

 “What I think really irritates me the most, honestly, is that we weren’t given any notification ahead of time that this was a possibility.
-We could have made other arrangements ahead of time if they had said, ‘Hey, you know, the pilots might go on strike April 1,’” said Dold, who said she didn’t know enough about the contract negotiations to pass judgment on the strike.
+We could have made other arrangements ahead of time,’” said Dold.
 “That’s what’s really disappointing.”

 Pilots have been in contract negotiations with the airline for nearly three years and the two sides are at an impasse.